 One day I was cruising the University Bookstore, which has a mind-boggling selection of notebooks.
 While searching the newest Claire Fontaine patterns, I accidentally happened upon a misplaced Blueline A9 hardcover notebook.
 I promptly bought a case of them and never looked back.
-I’ve been using them exclusively for about 3 years.
+I’ve been using them exclusively for 13 years.

 Why I Love Blueline Notebooks